Francesco149/sharenix/README.md

 Getting started - Prebuilt x64 binaries
 ============
-If you're on amd64 you can get the pre-built binaries in the release section.
+If you're on amd64 or i386 you can get the pre-built binaries in the release section.
 The binaries were built on Ubuntu x64 and should be stand-alone, but make sure that you have >=gtk-3.10 and >=gdk-3.10, those are the only dependencies as they aren't pure Go libraries.